Sophie Turner and Joe Jonas Kick Off New Year's Weekend in Miami

 On Friday night, however, the Game of Thrones star and Nick Jonas traveled to Hard Rock Stadium and watched Joe's band DNCE perform live at the Orange Bowl Halftime Show.

-In several Snapchats, fans watched Sophie hang out in a private suite as the band performed "Cake by the Ocean!"
-And in case you had any doubts, the actress definitely knows all the words.
+In several Snapchats, fans watched Sophie hang out in a private suite as the band performed "Cake by the Ocean."
+And in case you had any doubts, the actress definitely knew all the words.

 Later on in the game, Joe and Sophie were able to reunite and watch Florida State beat Michigan by one point.